-Rationale 42: The manufacturers warn that clinical judgement should be used in the appropriateness of using an automated monitor on patients who are moving, shivering or convulsing, with cardiac arrhythmias and/or if the patient's BP is changing rapidly over a period of time (renal replacement therapy or fluid shifts), severe shock or hypothermia where blood flow to the peripheries is reduced, heart rate extremes (<40bpm->300bpm).
-Care must also be taken with obese patients as a thick layer of fat surrounding the arm dampens the oscillations coming from the artery, and accuracy is reduced (User Guide to M3046A 2001; American Heart Association; Atherosclerosis, Hypertension and Obesity in Youth; Committee of the Council on Cardiovascular Disease in the Young and the Council for High Blood Pressure Research).
+Rationale 42: The manufacturers warn that clinical judgement should be used in the appropriateness of using an automated monitor on patients who are moving, shivering or convulsing, with cardiac arrhythmias, if the patient's BP is changing rapidly over a period of time (e.g. renal replacement therapy or fluid shifts), severe shock or hypothermia where blood flow to the peripheries is reduced, heart rate extremes (<40bpm->300bpm).
+Care must also be taken with patients who are obese as a thick layer of fat surrounding the arm dampens the oscillations coming from the artery, and accuracy is reduced.

 Rationale 43: If the monitor inflation settings are too high this may cause considerable discomfort to the child and cause the BP to increase due to a pain response.
-Frequent repeated measurement can cause purpura, ischemia and neuropathy (User Guide to M3046A 2001), for this reason the BP cuff should be reapplied hourly and the skin observed for colour, warmth and sensitivity.
+Frequent repeated measurement can cause purpura, ischemia and neuropathy, for this reason the BP cuff should be reapplied hourly and the skin observed for colour, warmth and sensitivity.

-Rationale 44: To ensure that the most accurate BP reading can be made and avoid 'cuff hypertension' (National Heart, Lung and Blood Institute Task Force on Blood Pressure Control in Children 1987).
-The manufacturer's recommendations are not to measure BP on arms with infusions or cannula as there is an increased risk of tissue damage and extravasation (User Guide to M3046A 2001).
+Rational 44: The manufacturer's recommendations are not to measure BP on arms with infusions or cannula as there is an increased risk of tissue damage and extravasation (Medicines and Healthcare Products Regulatory Agency, 2012).

-Rationale 45: Movement artefact is often responsible for falsely high readings or an inability for the monitor to register a reading, but this is not always the case.
+Rationale 45: Movement artefact or an irregular pulse can be responsible for false readings.
 In this situation a manual BP should be taken.

-Rationale 46: The BP readings on automated monitors do tend to be slightly higher than manual readings on normotensive children.
-On hypertensive children the variability seems to be significant.
-To date there are no automated monometers that have been successfully validated for use in hypertensive children in the UK.
+Rationale 46: The BP readings on automated monitors do tend to be slightly higher than manual readings on normotensive children (Spiby, 2010).
+For children who are hypertensive, the variability seems to be significant (Flynn et al 2012).
+To date there are no automated monometers that have been successfully validated for use in children with hypertension in the UK.

 Rationale 47: This may cause discoloration and even ischemia.